 I believe that I have said enough about simple timber retaining walls, for you to have some idea how to build them, so, now let us talk about another type of retaining wall that can be easy to build, it is a type of concrete wall that the blocks are laid dry, so, anyone can have a go; and if you don't get it right the first time it is easy to fix.

 Link Block Mortarless Walls

 Link Block Mortarless Retaining Wall Blocks

-This is a different type of a retaining wall made with dry blocks, as the mortar is not required, it is a low wall easy to build, and so most people would be able to do it themselves.
-Now let me tell you this, on the internet I have found this local supplier who has also placed a few short videos how to build these walls, at the bottom of the page, if you use the link here-under, so, I reckon it is worth to watch them if you want to build any retaining walls in the future.
-As I have said this is only a local supplier in Brisbane Australia, therefore the same materials may or may not be available where you happen to be living, but by watching these videos you are going to learn something useful anyhow.
+This is a different type of retaining walls made with dry blocks, the mortar is not required, it is a low wall easy to build, so, most people can do it themselves.
+Now let me tell you this, on the internet I have found this local supplier who has placed a few short videos how to build these walls; the videos are at the bottom of the page, please use the link here-under, I reckon it is worth to watch them, if you want to build any retaining walls.
+As I have said this is only a local supplier in Brisbane Australia, therefore, the same materials may not be available where you are living, but by watching these videos you are going to learn something useful anyhow.

 No need for Mortar

 So, I hope you have used the link above and you have been able to see the videos.
-Anyhow, whatever you have learned could be helpful one day.
+Anyhow, whatever you have learned can be helpful one day.

-And now I would like to explain a certain situation that I have come across while I was writing this article.
+And now I want to explain a certain situation that I have come across while I was writing this hub.